 Of course, this wasn’t the whole story; many in Britain were desperate to join the ECC, in particular the Europhile politician Ted Heath, who was the Conservatives’ chief negotiator in discussions to join the Common Market in the early 1960s.

-Two years after De Gaulle’s death, the UK was eventually accepted into the ECC under Heath, who was by then the British prime minister, and officially became a member the following year.
+Two years after De Gaulle’s death, the UK was eventually accepted into the ECC under Heath in 1972, who was by then the British prime minister, and officially became a member the following year on 1 January 1973.
 But almost immediately its membership appeared to be under threat from naysayers back home.

 The first referendum